Engineering Notes

 The symbol grounding problem maps directly onto debates in cognitive linguistics and philosophy of mind.
 Philosophers like John Searle (the Chinese Room argument) argued that syntactic symbol manipulation can never produce genuine understanding without grounding in experience.

-Interestingly, the SayCan architecture mirrors how the cerebellum and prefrontal cortex collaborate in humans: the prefrontal cortex handles high-level goal reasoning (analogous to the LLM), while the cerebellum handles learned motor programs that encode what movements are feasible in context (analogous to the affordance model).
-Neither alone produces intelligent behavior — coordination between them does.
+The SayCan architecture mirrors how the cerebellum and prefrontal cortex collaborate in humans: the prefrontal cortex handles high-level goal reasoning (analogous to the LLM), while the cerebellum handles learned motor programs encoding what movements are feasible in context (analogous to the affordance model).
+Neither alone produces intelligent behavior.

 In control theory, this maps onto the classic separation of a reference model (what should happen) from a plant model (what can happen given physics).
 Grounded language agents are essentially building these models from data rather than from first principles.